How to Manage a Software Development Project Using Agile & Scrum

 1. Introduction

-In Murmu Software Infotech company or any software development, change is the only constant.[Text Wrapping Break]A client might request a new feature mid-project, business priorities shift, or a bug unexpectedly breaks a module that was working fine yesterday.
+In Murmu Software Infotech company or any software development, change is the only constant.
+[Text Wrapping Break] A client might request a new feature mid-project, business priorities shift, or a bug unexpectedly breaks a module that was working fine yesterday.
 Traditional Waterfall-style project management, where everything follows a step-by-step sequence, struggles in such situations.
+At Murmu Software Infotech, we realized that to manage projects efficiently ā fromĀ small mobile apps to enterprise-grade systems ā we needed a more flexible and collaborative approach.
+Thatās where Agile and Scrum completely changed the way we work.
+Diagram comparing Waterfall (linear) vs Agile (iterative loop).

 2. What is Agile Methodology?

-Agile is not just a process — it’s a mindset.[Text Wrapping Break]It focuses on continuous delivery, team collaboration, and customer satisfaction through short, manageable development cycles called iterations or sprints.
+Agile is not just a process ā itās a mindset.
+[Text Wrapping Break] It focuses on continuous delivery, team collaboration, and customer satisfaction through short, manageable development cycles called iterations or sprints.
+The four core principles of Agile are simple but powerful:

 - Individuals and interactions over processes and tools